GabeScott/standard-works-vault/General Conference/1992 April - “Believe His Prophets”.md

 Jehoshaphat gathered his people together to plead with the Lord for help.
 He cried out in prayer:

-“O our God, ... we have no might against this great company that cometh against us; neither know we what to do: but our eyes are upon thee.”
-(2 Chr.
-20:12.)
+“O our God, … we have no might against this great company that cometh against us; neither know we what to do: but our eyes are upon thee” ([[2 Chronicles 20.12|2 Chr.
+20:12]]).

 Then Jahaziel, the Levite prophet, said to Jehoshaphat:

-“Thus saith the Lord unto you, Be not afraid nor dismayed by reason of this great multitude; for the battle is not yours, but God’s. ...
+“Thus saith the Lord unto you, Be not afraid nor dismayed by reason of this great multitude; for the battle is not yours, but God’s. …

-“Ye shall not need to fight in this battle: set yourselves, stand ye still, and see the salvation of the Lord with you ... : fear not, nor be dismayed.”
-(2 Chr.
-20:15, 17.)
+“Ye shall not need to fight in this battle: set yourselves, stand ye still, and see the salvation of the Lord with you … : fear not, nor be dismayed” ([[2 Chronicles 20.15|2 Chr.
+20:15, 17]][[2 Chronicles 20.17|]]).

-Then the king, relying upon the words of the prophet, said to the people: “Hear me, O Judah, and ye inhabitants of Jerusalem; Believe in the Lord your God, so shall ye be established; believe his prophets, so shall ye prosper.”
-(2 Chr.
-20:20; italics added.)
+Then the king, relying upon the words of the prophet, said to the people, “Hear me, O Judah, and ye inhabitants of Jerusalem; *Believe in the Lord your God, so shall ye be established; believe his prophets, so shall ye prosper”* ([[2 Chronicles 20.20|2 Chr.
+20:20]]; italics added).

 These are the words of my text.
-I repeat them, “Believe in the Lord your God, so shall ye be established; believe his prophets, so shall ye prosper.”
+I repeat them: “Believe in the Lord your God, so shall ye be established; believe his prophets, so shall ye prosper.”

-We sing a hymn in this Church that is peculiar to us, “We thank thee, O God, for a prophet to guide us in these latter days” (Hymns, no. 19).
+We sing a hymn in this Church that is peculiar to us: “We thank thee, O God, for a prophet to guide us in these latter days” (*Hymns,* no. 19).

 I have not spoken face to face with all of the prophets of this dispensation.
 I was not acquainted with the Prophet Joseph Smith, nor did I ever hear him speak.
 My grandfather, who as a young man lived in Nauvoo, did hear him and testified of his divine calling as the great prophet of this dispensation.
 But I feel I have come to know the Prophet Joseph Smith.